confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/increasing-consumer-lag.rst

 the volume of messages on a topic.

-This scenario will look metrics from various sources.
+This scenario will look at metrics from various sources.
 Consumer lag metrics are pulled from the `kafka-lag-exporter <https://github.com/lightbend/kafka-lag-exporter>`__ container, a scala open source project that collects data about consumer groups and presents them in a Prometheus scrapable format.
 Metrics about |ccloud| cluster resource usage are pulled from the Metrics API endpoints.
 Consumer client metrics